Last Week in Pony - June 11, 2017

-RFC #21 “Add support for custom serialisation” has been merged to master.
+RFC #21 “Add support for custom serialisation” has been merged to main.
 Thank you, Andrew Turley, for this awesome addition to Pony.
 The motivation section of the RFC contains an overview of how this will be a boon to people working with non-Pony code from within Pony.

-The final portion of RFC #42 was merged to master.
+The final portion of RFC #42 was merged to main.
 The PR adds a persistent vector type to the standard library.
 Thank you, Theo Butler, for proposing and implementing this latest addition to our persistent data types.

 Audio from the Pony development sync from June 7, 2017, is now available for your listening pleasure.
 I’d love to tell you what topics we discussed, but I forgot to write it down.
 I had a long week, and chances of my remembering without listening are slim.
 O, and listening, not happening.
 Whatever we discussed, I’m sure its enthralling (as per usual).
 Enjoy!